Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sect:preliminaries} presents preliminary notions.
-In Section~\ref{sect:MMS}, An iterative algorithm based on MMS with three main factors is proposed (Algorithm~\ref{alg:main}) to find shortest paths along sequences of line segments having common points.
-Geometrical speaking, Algorithm~\ref{alg:main} gives multiple connections between two consecutive points of a set of points to obtain a path after each iteration.
+In Section~\ref{sect:MMS}, an iterative algorithm based on MMS with three main factors is proposed (Algorithm~\ref{alg:main}) to find the shortest paths along sequences of line segments having common points.
+Geometrically, Algorithm~\ref{alg:main} gives multiple connections between two consecutive points of a set of points to obtain a path after each iteration.
 Section~\ref{sect:correctness} shows that if the stop condition of MMS holds, then the shortest path is obtained (Proposition~\ref{prop:collinear-condition}).
-Otherwise, Theorem~\ref{theo:global solution} states that the sequence of paths obtained by Algorithm~\ref{alg:main} is convergent.
-Section~\ref{sect:refer_problem} introduces an application of MMS for solving a phase of the problem of autonomous robots in unknown environments which refers to the geometric shortest path problem.
+Otherwise, the sequence of paths obtained by Algorithm~\ref{alg:main} is convergent by the length (Proposition~\ref{prop:update_path}) and Hausdorff distance (Theorem~\ref{theo:global solution}).
+Section~\ref{sect:refer_problem} introduces an application of MMS for solving a phase of the problem of autonomous robots in unknown environments, which is referred to as the geometric shortest path problem.
 The proposed algorithm is implemented in Python and numerical results demonstrate the comparison with an algorithm using Li and Klette's technique in Section~\ref{sect:numerical_results}.
-Some poofs for the correctness of the algorithm are arranged in the Appendix.
+Some proofs for the correctness of the algorithm and examples showing the drawbacks of the previous algorithms are arranged in the Appendices.